dragonfruitnetwork/onionfruit/readme.md

-# OnionFruit Connect
+# OnionFruit™ Connect

-OnionFruit Connect is a lightweight, streamlined Tor connector tool that allows the user to connect their computer to the Tor network in seconds.
+OnionFruit™ Connect is a lightweight, streamlined Tor connector tool that allows the user to connect their computer to the Tor network in seconds.
 It works as a proxy, meaning any application using it will be routed through the network.

 ## What can it do?